nz0001na/data_science/1_SQL/readme.md

 			constraint  PKTopCustomers primary key (CustomerNumber)
 		);

-3. Populate the new table “TopCustomers” with the CustomerNumber, today’s date, and the total value of all their orders (PriceEach * quantityOrdered) for those customers whose order total value is greater than $140,000. (should insert 10 rows )
+2. Populate the new table “TopCustomers” with the CustomerNumber, today’s date, and the total value of all their orders (PriceEach * quantityOrdered) for those customers whose order total value is greater than $140,000. (should insert 10 rows )

+		insert into TopCustomers
+		select c.customernumber, CURRENT_date, SUM(priceEach * Quantityordered)
+   		from Customers c, Orders o, OrderDetails d where c.Customernumber = o.Customernumber
+   			and o.Ordernumber = d.Ordernumber
+		group by c.Customernumber
+		having SUM(priceEach * Quantityordered) > 140000;

+		insert into TopCustomers
+		select c.customernumber, CURRENT_date, SUM(priceEach * Quantityordered)
+   		from Customers c join Orders o on c.Customernumber = o.Customernumber
+    			join OrderDetails d on o.Ordernumber = d.Ordernumber
+		group by c.Customernumber
+		having SUM(priceEach * Quantityordered) > 140000;

-4. List the contents of the TopCustomers table in descending OrderTotal sequence.
+3. List the contents of the TopCustomers table in descending OrderTotal sequence.
 (10)

+		select * from topcustomers order by 3 desc;

-5. Add a new column to the TopCustomers table called OrderCount (integer).
+4. Add a new column to the TopCustomers table called OrderCount (integer).

+		alter table topcustomers
+		add column OrderCount integer ;

-6. Update the Top Customers table, setting the OrderCount to a random number between 1 and 10.
+5. Update the Top Customers table, setting the OrderCount to a random number between 1 and 10.
 Hint:  use (RANDOM() *10)

+		update topcustomers
+		set ordercount = random()*10);

-7. List the contents of the TopCustomers table in descending OrderCount sequence.
+6. List the contents of the TopCustomers table in descending OrderCount sequence.
 (10 rows)

+		select *
+		from topcustomers
+		order by 4 desc;

-8. Drop the TopCustomers table. (no answer set)
+7. Drop the TopCustomers table. (no answer set)

+		Drop table topcustomers;